dendronhq/dendron-site/vault/dendron.release.2020-10-19.md

 Dendron 0.13 is here 🌱

 It's been a few weeks since the last minor release.
-Below are some highlights of this sprint:
+This iteration was mostly spent on our server migration as well as a series of quality of life improvements across Dendron's core features.
+You can find the details of all this in the highlights below.

 ## Highlights
 - move to the final phase of the [[server migration|dendron.roadmap.project.n.2020.server-migration]]